Tpw429/Election_Analysis/README.md

 # Election-Analysis
-Analysis of Election results through the programming language Python.
+Analysis of Election data and results through the programming language Python.